Medical-Image-Analysis-Laboratory/fabian_utils/README.md

-  --out OUT                                   Path to the output directory --model MODEL                               Path to the atlas fetal brain model directory ../STA/ --sim SIM                                   ID of the simulation --nruns NRUNS                               Number of run per subject within atlas
+  --out OUT                                   Path to the output directory --model MODEL                               Path to the atlas fetal brain model directory ../STA/ --sim SIM                                   ID of the simulation --nruns NRUNS                               3 to have the 3 orientations

 optional arguments:
   -h, --help                                  show this help message and exit